 iPhone users shoot square photos using the digital photography app Hipstamatic.
 Photos can then be edited to look rustic, as if they were taken using an antique camera.
 This is possible because of software filters and effects.
 The app has three kinds of flashes, four lenses, and three types of film that you can choose from.
 Additional effects can be purchased if you are not content with the free ones.

 3. Snapseed (iOS and Android)

-Launched as Snapseed Mobile for the iPad back in 2011, this photo app allows users to edit a portion or the whole part of the picture.
-It’s easy-to-use: there’s an auto-correct function that can work wonders on your photo’s brightness, contrast, color, texture and other similarly important elements.
+Launched as Snapseed Mobile for the iPad back in 2011, this photo app allows users to edit a portion of a photo or the whole picture.
+It’s easy-to-use: there’s an auto-correct function that can work wonders on your photo’s brightness, contrast, color, texture, and other similarly important elements.
 There are also filters and effects you can choose from.

 Snapseed allows you to upload your photos to Google .
 However, you’ll have to shell out some dollars, because it’s not free like other photo editing apps.

 If you want an alternative to your smartphone’s standard camera, you’ll need to find a good replacement camera app.
 Here are two of them.